Here are some of our heartfelt stories we like to share …

 One of our very first rescues was “Dolly”, a severely crippled and starved mammoth donkey.
 Dolly had lost her entire hind hoof due to a long-term untreated infection.
 Despite her extreme level of pain, her unexplainable desire to stay alive became clear when she surprised us with the birth of “Paulina” shortly after her rescue.

-Paulina has remained a vital part of family and this community.
+Paulina continues to be a vital part of Doro’s family and this community.
 She manages to draw attention to her sweet nature and incredible intelligence and is adored by everyone!!!

 Koko, her 30 year old companion has been by her side since her birth.
 The two of them are inseparable and give us another example of true love :-)